elliotlarson/dev-notes/django-notes.md

     last_name = models.CharField(max_length=30)
 ```

-This is very DataMapper like from the Ruby world, where you describe your model's fields in the model itself instead of in a migration file as you would in Rails.
+This is very DataMapper like from the Ruby world, where you describe your model's fields in the model itself.